 Ethnographer-composer-performer-academic-musician, Alex E. Chávez earned his PhD in Anthropology from the University of Texas at Austin in 2010 with a concentration in Folklore and Public Culture and holds doctoral portfolios in both Mexican American Studies and Cultural Studies.
 Having held post-doctoral appointments at the University of Notre Dame and the University of Illinois at Urbana-Champaign (where he served as both a Chancellor’s Postdoctoral Research Associate in the Department of Latina/Latino Studies and a Research Associate in the Department of Anthropology), as well as serving as a Visiting Assistant Professor in the Latin American and Latino Studies Program at the University of Illinois at Chicago, he is now an Assistant Professor in the Department of Anthropology and an affiliate of the Institute for Latino Studies at the University of Notre Dame.

 As a Cultural Anthropologist trained in Linguistic Anthropology, Ethnomusicology, and Folklore, he is committed to an integrative Anthropology that applies the tools of these sub-disciplinary fields to the realm of Latino Studies.
-His research explores Latino expressive culture in everyday life as manifested through language, music, and sound.
+His research explores Latino expressive culture in everyday life as manifested through language, expressive culture, and sound.
 The primary questions that inform his work are: How do expressive negotiations participate in place-making and community-binding across both the material and cultural divides represented by the U.S.-Mexico border?
 How do Latino communities leverage these forms of expression—as aesthetic and communicative resources—to comment upon and negotiate the social structures they emerge out of?
 His work also bridges scholarship and creative expression as a means to explore how performance intersects with larger cultural concerns surrounding illegality, mobility, racialized personhood, and the intimacies that bind everyday life across physical and cultural borders.
 In this regard, he has consistently crossed the boundary between performer and ethnographer in both Mexico and the United States.
 As a student and practitioner of various Mexican folk musics over the past fifteen years, he has engaged in music-making alongside his interlocuters, transforming his own experiences into a unique perspective on the body politics of performance that has shaped his understanding of how people cross various types of borders.

 An accomplished musician and multi-instrumentalist, Chávez has performance experience in an array of styles ranging from American popular music to traditional Mexican son.
 He has recorded and toured with his own music projects, composed documentary scores (most recently Emmy Award-winning Where Soldiers Come From, Dir.
 Heather Courtney, 2011), and collaborated with various artists including Charanga Cakewalk/Lila Downs, Martin Perna of the Antibalas Afrobeat Orchestra, in addition to members of the critically acclaimed Quetzal and Son de Madera, Grammy Award winning Grupo Fantasma, and Latin Grammy Award nominated Sones de México.
 Over the years, he has been invited to perform at a number of prestigious venues, including the Old Town School of Folk Music's Folk and Roots Festival, the Joshua Tree Roots Music Festival, and the Austin City Limits Music Festival.